-The appeal to antiquity is considered the logical opposite of the appeal to novelty, which is the belief that because it’s new it’s better.
-Both logical fallacies have the goal of ignoring evidence, and using these fallacies to displace them.
+The appeal to antiquity is considered the logical opposite of the appeal to novelty, which is the belief that because it’s new, it must be better.
+Both logical fallacies have the goal of ignoring evidence and using these fallacies to displace them.

 Individuals may believe that “time tested” means “factual” and that “better people than I” were the ones who originally decided a thing, and “if it were wrong, it would have been challenged by now”.
 Tradition is often linked quite closely with the “appeal to authority“.